NeoPixel Breakout Board Assembly Guide

 How It Works

-The NeoPixel Breakout Board is designed to distribute signal and regulated 5 V power to up to eight NeoPixel-compatible LED strips, typically WS2812 or SK6812.
-Each strip connects to a dedicated 3-pin output header (Signal, 5 V, GND) and receives a unique PWM signal from the PWM Card via a network cable.
+The NeoPixel Breakout Board distributes NeoPixel data signals and regulated 5 V power to up to eight NeoPixel-compatible LED strips (e.g., WS2812, SK6812).
+Each strip connects to a dedicated 3-pin output header (Signal, 5 V, GND) and is driven directly by the Node Card’s ESP32 GPIO pins via a standard network cable connected to the Node Card’s I/O DEVICES (J7) connector.

 Power Input and Regulation